-- The average level of play is low, you can get a big edge with minimal practice.
+- Average level of play is low, you can get a big edge with minimal practice.

-- Hi-Lo games offer complex strategy and are great for thinking players who like working on their game.
+- Offers complex strategy for thinking players who like working on their game.

 - The object of the game is to make the best possible five-card low hand.

 - Aces are high and straights and flushes DO count.
 Therefore, the best hand is an unsuited 2-3-4-5-7.